cuongndc9/graphql_subscription_server_to_server/README.md

 ## ⚠️⚠️⚠️ use for demo only, not production.

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "In the middle of difficulty lies opportunity." - Albert Einstein
+> "Innovation distinguishes between a leader and a follower." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->